Jacob-Hobbs/SimuWealth/README.md

 ### Accessing the program

-SimuWealth is hosted via AWS Elastic Beanstalk and can be accessed using the following link: [SimuWealth Login Portal](https://bit.ly/SimuWealth)
+SimuWealth is hosted via AWS Elastic Beanstalk and can be accessed using the following link: (Currently undergoing security maintenance)

 ## Help